pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 1. Modify the `inventory.ini`, `ansible.cfg`, `install_kubernetes.yaml` and `install_list.yaml` files accordingly to suit your environment:

-   The inventory.ini will need modification for your IP addresses, private key file, and user if `ubuntu` was not used:
+   The **inventory.ini** will need modification for your IP addresses, private key file, and user if one other than `ubuntu` was used:
    ```text
    [kubernetes_master]
    k8smaster ansible_host=192.168.163.60